desktop/desktop/README.md

 You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.

-See our [getting started documentation](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.

 **NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories